How do I get started?

 If you want!
 While our Beta release will have only the basic collaboration features (i.e. code hosting, sharing, checking out, and pushing/pulling), we plan to introduce features that could support a similar day-to-day code collaboration experience to GitHub.
 They will include bug reporting, patches, code review, and discussions.

 That being said, while we believe that reducing one's reliance on centrally-hosted platforms is generally a good idea, we also believe that code collaboration solutions serve different purposes for different people.
-Radicle Upstream will support social collaboration, but it's priority will be delivering secure, local-first, peer-to-peer code collaboration — not an exact GitHub replica.
+Radicle will support social collaboration through one or more projects, but our priority will be delivering secure, local-first, peer-to-peer code collaboration — not an exact GitHub replica.

 Where is my data stored?

-On the Radicle network, content is distributed peer-to-peer via a process called gossip.
+The original method is through a distributed peer-to-peer via a process called gossip.
 This means that peers self-host their own content — and the content of any peers they are interested in — locally on their machine in a Git monorepo.
 It also means that whenever your data is published to the network, it can be replicated and stored on another peer's machine.

 Can I create private repositories on Radicle?